IvanLarsson/MusicMashAPI/README.md

     * Here is all logic made.
 It gets called by the API layer.
 -  Data access layer
     * This layer is used to access data, it could be MYSQL, MongoDB etc.
-        But in this case it is the external APIs such as MusicBrainz, Wikidata, Wikipedia and Cover Art Archive
+        But in this case it is the external APIs such as MusicBrainz, Wikidata, Wikipedia and Cover Art Archive.
+         And then converting the response into POJOs and then sending it back to the service layer

 The data flow is as such:
 Client -> API Layer -> Service Layer -> Data access Layer -> Service Layer -> API Layer -> Client